Mikel-Yu/Mikel-Yu/README.md

-### Artificial Intelligence & Data engineering student at Technical University of Denmark (DTU)
+### Artificial Intelligence & Data engineering student at the Technical University of Denmark (DTU)

 <!--
 **Mikel-Yu/Mikel-Yu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.